-The liver is an organ in the abdomen which detoxifies metabolites, manufactures proteins and generates biochemicals required for growth and digestion.
-Many types of liver disease exist, such as hepatitis A, hepatitis B, hepatitis C, cirrhosis, fatty liver disease and liver cancer to name a few.
+The liver is an organ in the abdomen which detoxifies metabolites, manufactures proteins, and generates biochemicals required for growth and digestion.
+Many types of liver disease exist, such as hepatitis A, hepatitis B, hepatitis C, cirrhosis, fatty liver disease, and liver cancer to name a few.
 GGT is elevated in the blood in most diseases that cause damage to the liver, including hepatitis and cirrhosis (AACC, 2020).
+Primary biliary cholangitis (PBC), drug-induced liver injury (DILI), alcoholic liver disease (ALD), and non-alcoholic fatty liver disease (NAFLD) are the main causes of the abnormal GGT in clinic.
+GGT levels have different characteristics in different liver diseases.
+For instance, abnormal GGT in PBC and DILI was associated with cholestasis; in ALD, it was associated with both oxidative stress and cholestasis, and in NAFLD, it was associated with oxidative stress (Xing et al., 2022).